peejaywk/FourFifthsJazz/README.md

     * This page can also be accessed by clicking on the 'booking' button located in the main header.

 ### Colour Palette
-The colour palette for the website was deliberetly chosen to complement the background image of the Home page.
+The colour palette for the website was deliberetly chosen to complement the background image of the Home page and to produce a warm and welcoming feel to the site.
 The [Adobe Color](https://color.adobe.com/create/color-wheel) tool was used to extract a suitable colour palette for the site.

 ![alt text](/assets/images/colour-scheme-muted.png "Colour Scheme")